 Hundreds of AMAR patients have received specialist treatment from an award-winning London Consultant.

-Dr Laith Al Rubaiy, an Iraqi by birth, volunteered to work in AMAR’s healthcare clinic near Basra in February.
+Dr Laith Al Rubaiy, who was born in Iraq, volunteered to work in AMAR’s healthcare clinic near Basra in February.

 A consultant gastroenterologist, he is currently nominated for a prestigious St David Award, the national award of Wales recognising individuals who’ve made exceptional contributions to society.
-And he demonstrated that expertise and kindness during his stint in the village of Al Khora.
+He demonstrated his expertise and kindness during his stint in the village of Al Khora.

 This time round, Dr Rubaiy was joined by his father, Dr Kadhim al-Rubaiy, a 72-year-old retired consultant dermatologist, who lives in Iraq.
 This was the first time the two had given medical consultations together and Dr Rubaiy said “the father-son experience is something I will never forget.”